-The Learning Recovery Plan (LRP) for special education students focuses on the assessment of student learning and academic needs, social-emotional needs, high-quality instruction and supports, and increased support for students returning to in-person instruction from distance learning.
+The LEA plans to use the additional concentration grant add-on funding to maintain staffing levels, despite slight enrollment decline, to provide the necessary supports to students.
 There is no comparison data available due to the LEA being a single site.
 Therefore, the school is not able to provide comparison data between schools.
-However, there has been an increase in staff between the different school years.
+However, there has been an increase in staff-to-student ratios between the different school years.